osg-htc/tutorial-wordfreq/README.md

 ### Create a submit file

-Let's translate this analysis into a form that HTCondor understands, so it can run the analysis for you.
+Let's translate this analysis into a form that HTCondor understands, so it can run the analysis for us.
 We describe this analysis in the form of a submit file.

-Two key components of our analysis are
+Two key components of our analysis are:

-1. The command (`./wordcount.py`)
+1. The executable (`wordcount.py`)
 2. The input file(s) (`Alice_in_Wonderland.txt`)

-In HTCondor's submit file syntax, we describe these with the `executable` and `arguments` options:
+In HTCondor's submit file syntax, we describe the command we ran with the `executable` and `arguments` options:

 ```
 executable = wordcount.py